When Networks Substitute for Outcome Surveillance? A Substitution-Complementarity Framework for Behavioral Signals in Predictive Monitoring: Empirical Validation: Town-Level COVID-19 Forecasting in Massachusetts

+Out-of-sample performance is evaluated under a blocked time-wise protocol; details and leakage controls are described in the Supplementary Material.

+\subtextbf{Evaluation Protocol and Leakage Control} We evaluate out-of-sample performance using blocked, time-wise cross-validation to avoid temporal leakage.
+Each fold holds out a contiguous block of weeks as the test set, and all model fitting (including feature standardization) is performed using only training weeks.
+Mobility-derived features at week $t$ are constructed solely from mobility observations within week $t$ (no future information), and targets are defined as $y_{i,t+h}$ for horizons $h\in\{1,2,3,4\}$.
+The primary metric is Predict-$R^2 = 1 - \sum (y-\hat{y})^2 / \sum (y-\bar{y})^2$ computed on held-out observations, where $\bar{y}$ is the mean of the held-out outcomes within the fold.
+We report Predict-$R^2$ alongside in-sample $R^2$ for reference and emphasize out-of-sample comparisons between model families.

+\textbf{Epidemic Phase Definitions and Horizon Analysis} We define \emph{First} and \emph{Second} waves using the standard statewide incidence landmarks and policy chronology, and label \emph{Two Waves} as their union; the \emph{Smooth} period excludes them.
+Forecast horizons of 1--4 weeks use identical feature sets but adjust the target to $y_{i,t+h}$ for $h\in\{1,2,3,4\}$.

+We now evaluate the substitution–complementarity boundary empirically.
+The analysis proceeds in two regimes (without and with town-level recent cases), using the model families and evaluation protocol described in Section~\ref{sec:framework}.
+We report Predict-R² and its lift ($\Delta$) over the regime-appropriate baseline.

-We begin with models that do \emph{not} include town‑level recent cases (\emph{non‑AR} specifications).
-Relative to a Basic baseline that includes only macro‑level incidence (statewide cases, MA), both network structure and mobility‑volume interactions sharply increase out‑of‑sample performance (Table~\ref{tab:rotated_empirical_interaction_ar} Panel A).
-The one‑week‑ahead Predict-$R^2$ rises from \textbf{0.5977} (Basic) to \textbf{0.6616} when adding \emph{Betweenness} (Bet) alone and to \textbf{0.7055} when adding \emph{Intra‑town flow} (Intra).
+\textbf{Network Topology Substantially Improves Forecasts When Local Case Histories Are Unavailable} We begin with models that do \emph{not} include town-level recent cases (\emph{non-AR} specifications).
+Relative to a Basic baseline that includes only macro-level incidence (statewide cases, MA), both network structure and mobility-volume interactions sharply increase out-of-sample performance (Table~\ref{tab:rotated_empirical_interaction_ar}).
+The one-week-ahead Predict-$R^2$ rises from \textbf{0.5977} (Basic) to \textbf{0.6616} when adding \emph{Betweenness} (Bet) alone and to \textbf{0.7055} when adding \emph{Intra-town flow} (Intra).
 The largest gains, however, come from interaction terms that tie macro incidence to network position or local mixing: \textbf{MA$\times$Bet} achieves \textbf{0.8290} and \textbf{MA$\times$Intra} achieves \textbf{0.8909}.
 The \emph{Full interaction} model (both interactions) is essentially identical at \textbf{0.8924}.
-All models include town fixed effects; see Table~\ref{tab:rotated_empirical_interaction_ar} Panel A for coefficients and standard errors.
-For a complete list of network metric definitions and the candidate-metric screening process used to identify the top-performing centrality measures, refer to the SI Appendix, Tables 2-5.
+All models include town fixed effects.